-The U.S. Justice Action Network is the first and largest 501(c)4 organization in the country to bring together progressive and conservative partners to make our criminal justice system fairer, more efficient, and effective while ensuring public safety.
-The U.S. Justice Action Network employs federal and state lobbying, public advocacy, and public education efforts to pass sweeping criminal justice reforms that advance the following policy goals:
+The Justice Action Network is the first and largest 501(c)4 organization in the country to bring together progressive and conservative partners and collaborate with law enforcement, business, civil rights, victims’ rights, and faith-based groups to make our justice system more effective and cost-efficient.
+The Justice Action Network employs federal and state-specific lobbying, public advocacy, and public education efforts to pass sweeping criminal justice reforms that advance the following policy goals:

-- To safely reduce the exploding prison population and astronomical costs to taxpayers
+- To enact data-driven sentencing reforms that safely address the prison population and associated taxpayer costs

-Created in the summer of 2015 to expand and drive forward the building criminal justice reform effort in the United States, the U.S. Justice Action Network has turned national momentum and widespread support into concrete action.
-Since our inception, we have worked to advance bipartisan reform legislation at the federal level, and successfully passed significant legislation in 11 priority states.
+Created in the summer of 2015 to expand and drive forward the building criminal justice reform effort in the United States, the Justice Action Network has turned national momentum and widespread support into concrete action.
+Since our inception, we have worked to advance bipartisan reform legislation at the federal level, and successfully passed significant legislation across the country.

 For more information on our legislative successes, see our accomplishments page.

-Holly Harris VonLuehrte is a veteran litigator, conservative communicator and strategist.
+Holly Harris VonLuehrte is a veteran litigator, conservative communicator and campaign strategist.

 Holly began her career as a television news reporter, and later graduated from the University of Kentucky College of Law.
 She handled high-profile litigation at the Justice Cabinet, and went on to serve as chief of staff and in other senior leadership roles for numerous Kentucky elected officials.
 She was appointed General Counsel to the Republican Party of Kentucky, and also held communications and fundraising roles.

-Syrita Bowen is the Operations Manager for the U.S. Justice Action Network and its sister organization, the Coalition for Public Safety.
-In addition to budgeting, event planning, and general administration, Syrita manages expenses, A/P, and all internal support services (HR, IT, accounting).
+Syrita Bowen is the Operations Manager for the Justice Action Network and its sister organization, the Coalition for Public Safety.
+In addition to implementing daily administrative, operational, project, and financial activities, Syrita manages events and supports human resources, IT and accounting services.

-Prior to joining the Coalition, Syrita worked as executive assistant for the Association of Prosecuting Attorneys in Washington, DC and as a project assistant for the Pennsylvania Bar Institute in Philadelphia.
-A Columbia, Maryland native, she holds a bachelor’s in Business Administration from Bowie State University followed by an M.B.A.
+Prior to joining JAN, Syrita worked as executive assistant for the Association of Prosecuting Attorneys in Washington, DC and as a project assistant for the Pennsylvania Bar Institute in Philadelphia.
+A Columbia, Maryland native, she holds a bachelor’s in Business Administration from Bowie State University followed by an MBA from UMUC.